 Key takeaways

 Spot trading means buying and actually owning crypto, where your risk is limited to what you put in.
 Futures means betting on price movements with a contract — usually with leverage — where you don’t own the coin and can lose everything fast through liquidation.
-They’re in completely different risk categories.
+“Perpetual” futures (perps) have no expiry and carry an ongoing funding-rate cost.
+They’re in a completely different risk category from spot.
 For beginners, spot is the sensible choice and futures are best avoided entirely until you deeply understand the risks.
 This is education, not financial advice.

 New here?
-This connects directly to what leverage is (the key danger in futures) and whether crypto is just gambling.
+This connects directly to what leverage is and margin trading (the key dangers in futures), plus related advanced tools like shorting and options.
 For the sensible path, see dollar-cost averaging.